Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 \subsection{Double copy of scattering amplitudes}

-Color--kinematics duality is the crucial ingredient in the amplitudes realization of $\text{gravity}=\text{gauge}\otimes\text{gauge}$, known as the double copy prescription.
+Color--kinematics duality is the crucial ingredient in the amplitudes realization of the fact that $\text{gravity}=\text{gauge}\otimes\text{gauge}$, known as the double copy.
 Consider again the $L$-loop, $n$-gluons Yang--Mills scattering amplitude in the parameterization~\eqref{eq:YM_amplitudes_parameterization}.
 If CK duality holds, then we can replace the color factors $\colfac_i$ in~\eqref{eq:YM_amplitudes_parameterization} with a second copy of the kinematic factor $\kinfac_i$ to obtain the $\caN=0$ supergravity scattering amplitude~\cite{Bern:2008qj,Bern:2010ue,Bern:2010yg},

 where $\check\kinfac_i$ is defined in~\eqref{eq:redfinitionColorKinematicFactors}.
-At the tree-level this is equivalent to the field theory limit of the famous Kawai--Lewellen--Tye (KLT) relations~\cite{Kawai:1985xq}, and it has recently been shown in~\cite{Chi:2021mio} that by boostrapping the KLT relations \cite{Kawai:1985xq} the tree-level double copy can be generalized, e.g.~to include higher derivative operators.
-However, \eqref{eq:amp_double_copy} is an all-loop statement: one of the most startling consequences of full CK duality is the validity of the double copy prescription to all perturbative orders.
+At the tree level, this is equivalent to the field theory limit of the famous Kawai--Lewellen--Tye (KLT) relations~\cite{Kawai:1985xq}, which relate the scattering amplitudes of open string theory (whose field theory limit contains Yang--Mills theory) to those of closed string theory (whose field theory limit contains gravity).
+It has recently been shown in~\cite{Chi:2021mio} that by bootstrapping the KLT relations~\cite{Kawai:1985xq} the tree-level double copy can be generalized, e.g.~to include higher derivative operators.
+However,~\eqref{eq:amp_double_copy} is an all-loop statement: one of the most startling consequences of full CK duality is the validity of the double copy prescription to all perturbative orders.
 This has been shown using the unitarity method in~\cite{Bern:2010yg}.
+Essentially, CK duality of loop diagrams implies CK duality of the sub-diagrams of the unitarity cuts, allowing one to reduce the validity of loop double copy to the validity of the tree double copy.